School of Humanities and Sciences

 Master of Arts Student in Music, admitted Autumn 2024

-CCRMA Student Assistant, MusicBioNancy Rico-Mineros is currently a first-year grad student at the Center for Computer Research in Music and Acoustics (CCRMA).
-Prior to Stanford, Nancy attended NYU in which she received a Bachelor of Music in Music Technology.
+CCRMA Student Assistant, MusicBioNancy Rico-Mineros is a second-year graduate student at the Center for Computer Research in Music and Acoustics (CCRMA).
+Prior to Stanford, Nancy received a Bachelor of Music from New York University where she majored in Music Technology.

 -